Save the Date for the 14th Annual NYU Tax Controversy Forum

 Panelists: Yvonne R. Cort, Esq., Partner, Capell Barnett Matalon & Schoenfeld, Jericho, NY

 Panelists: Guy Esposito, Advisory Group Manager, Small Business/Self-Employed Division, Internal Revenue Service, Freehold, NJ

 Panelists: Alison Gadoua, Tax Controversy Specialist, Prager Metis, Cranbury, NJ

 Panelists: Dawn Harris, Director, Civil Enforcement Advice and Support Operations, Small Business/Self-Employed Division, Internal Revenue Service, New York, NY

-Stay tuned for agenda updates on this year’s NYU Tax Controversy Forum, which will be held on Thursday and Friday, June 24 and 25, 2021, as an online webinar.
+Stay tuned for agenda updates on the 2022 NYU Tax Controversy Forum, which will be held on Thursday and Friday, June 23 and 24, 2022 at the Crowne Plaza Times Square.